 Every attempt will be made to avoid closing school once classes are in session.
-In some instances, closing school during the day is necessary to ensure students return home safely before a storm hits.
+In some instances, closing school during the day is necessary to ensure students and staff return home safely before a storm hits.
 In these cases, as much advance notice as possible will be given to parents.
-If school is closed during the day, the notice will be broadcast by the media and parents should have a plan in place to accommodate these circumstances.
+If school is closed during the day, the notice will be broadcast by social media and through the district platform for communication; parents should have a plan in place to accommodate these circumstances.
 The school will contact other agencies in the community as well.